ElFalch/lund-farm/README.md

 ### Colours

-The colours used reflect those in the main image on the home page and convey the cosy, inviting atmsophere of Lund Farm whilst providing enough contrast to be interesting and accessible.
+The colours used reflect those in the home page main image and convey the cosy, inviting atmsophere of Lund Farm whilst providing enough contrast to be eye-catching and accessible.

 ### Fonts

 The fonts used were chosen as they are rustic and relaxed, reflecting the atmosphere of the venue.
-Delius Swash Caps was used for the headings because the slightly curled letters add a formal touch and Lexend Exa was used for the body because of its clear, minimalistic appearance.
+Delius Swash Caps was used for the headings because the slightly curled letters add a formal touch and Lexend Exa was used for the body because of its clear appearance.

 ### Icons